cloudyrock/eleventy-poc/site/v5/features/features-transactions.md

 ## Configuration

+<p class="warningAlt">As of Mongock release 5.5, <b>mongock.transactionEnabled</b> property is deprecated in favour of new <b>mongock.transactional</b> property.
+Note that is not compatible to use both of them.
+In a future release <b>mongock.transactionEnabled</b> will be removed.</p>

-There are two points where the transactions are configured to be enforced or disabled, the property `mongock.transactionEnabled`(setTransactionEnabled method in the builder) and the **driver**.
+There are two points where the transactions are configured to be enforced or disabled, the property `mongock.transactional`(setTransactional method in the builder) and the **driver**.

 In every driver's page, you will find enough information about how to enable the native transactions.
-Sometimes they are enabled by default and other times, like in the Springboot ecosystems, the transactions manager needs to be injected in the context.

 As explained in the [runner properties table](/v5/runner#Configuration), the Mongock native transactionability follows the next logic:

 <div class="success">
-<p >When <b>mongock.transactionEnabled</b> is true, it enforces native transactions, throwing an exception is the driver is not capable of it.</p>
+<p >When <b>mongock.transactional</b> is true, it enforces native transactions, throwing an exception is the driver is not capable of it.</p>
-<p >When <b>mongock.transactionEnabled</b> is false, it disables the transactions and ignores the transactionability of the driver.</p>
+<p >When <b>mongock.transactional</b> is false, it disables the transactions and ignores the transactionability of the driver.</p>
-<p >When <b>mongock.transactionEnabled</b> is null, it totally delegates on the driver the transactionability of the migration.</p>
+<p >When <b>mongock.transactional</b> is null, it totally delegates on the driver the transactionability of the migration.</p>
 </div>